 I have a friend, let’s call her Ms. G, who is in the habit of whipping up amazing and intricate dishes on a regular basis.
 I’m always excited to be invited round for dinner and luckily, she doesn’t live far and invitations are frequent.
 Ms. G is adept at homemade ice cream, paella, bread made from scratch, risottos…the list goes on.
 I’m amazed at her patience at skill and it’s serendipitous that she’s an expert in all those dishes I would never dare attempt.

-In my own kitchen, my absolute favourite recipes are those that involve minimum effort but yield maximum results.
+In my own kitchen, my absolute favourite recipes are those that involve minimal effort but yield maximum results.
 This probably has as much to do with my lack of patience as it does pragmatism, but nothing gives me more pleasure than recipes that are zero fuss and yet somehow, absolutely stunning.
-It never continues to amaze me how many recipes that pack a massive flavour punch do so with a minimal number of ingredients, a minimal amount of effort and very little time.
+It never continues to amaze me how many recipes pack a massive flavour punch with very few ingredients, very little effort and very little time.

 Amaretti was one such happy surprise for me.
 I had always marvelled at their crisp outer shell and chewy centre, perfect with a ristretto or dunked in a cappuccino.
 Surely, I thought, they must be fiddly and time consuming to taste this good, something like macarons.
 And yet these little Italian biscuits were as forgettable as they were delicious; in fact it wasn’t until about a year ago that I looked online for a recipe.
 I ended up selling some to a cafe for a while but due to their understated appearance, that didn’t last long.